eamena-project/eamena-arches-dev/projects/apaame-photos/README.md

     <em>APAAME_20211026_RHB-0705.DNG</em>
 </p>

-# APAAME archive to the ArcDAMS platform
+# Transfer of the APAAME archive to an ArcDAMS platform

 The objective is to move the APAAME photographs archive stored on the [EAMENA NAS Server](https://eamena-nas1.arch.ox.ac.uk/cgi-bin/) to a dedicated NAS server hosting an ArcDAMS application (APAAME NAS Server).